 - From the above output we can see that the

 usb-commonmodule depends on

 usbcore.
-To blacklist a module without dependencies create a
+To blacklist a module without dependencies, we will create a

-lsmodeto see whether module is present.
-In case that other modules are dependent on the module you are trying to blacklist, like in the above example, you will need to blacklist all dependent modules otherwise the initial module you have blacklisted would load anyway.
+lsmod to see whether the module is presently loaded.
+In case other modules are dependent on the module you are trying to blacklist, like in the above example, you will need to blacklist all dependent modules, otherwise the initial module you have blacklisted would load anyway.
 Fortunately, there is a trick to blacklist all modules including their dependencies.

 If, for any reason, you are unable to blacklist modules and all its dependencies, make the module fail to load and thus also cause all dependent modules to keep from loading.
 Add the following line to your

 install usbcore /bin/true

 Just to be complete, please note that it is a good practice to create a separate module configuration file for each blacklisted module.
 For example if you wish to blacklist module